 Home insurance policies are not a license to neglect your property.
 Clair Jones, Home Insurance and Safety Specialist with SafeWise.com, warns, "Many homeowners find themselves in a tough situation because they don't realize that homeowners insurance does not cover damage associated with lack of routine maintenance.
 Policyholders should be sure to do everything they can to keep their property safe, like testing smoke alarms and sensors, inspecting pipes regularly and checking roofing for leaks or sagging."

-Two-thirds of American homes are underinsured, according to a study commissioned by Marshall and Swift, consultants to the insurance industry.
 If you don't want to be a statistic, a prompt evaluation of your current policy is in order.